kyma-project/community/concepts/eventing-code-guidelines.md

 </details>

 The test `TestSendCloudEventWithReconnect` contains a lot of code only to setup the test environment (see `test setup start` and `test setup end` markers).
-In order to make the test itself `shorter` and `cleaner` it can be useful to extract the test setup code.
+To make the test itself `shorter` and `cleaner`, extract the test setup code.

-The idea is to move all parts of the test setup into a struct and create a helper method to start/stop the environment
+The idea is to move all parts of the test setup into a struct and create a helper method to start and stop the environment.

 <details>
   <summary>TestEnvironment struct</summary>